annafabris/Italian-Hate-Speech-Detection/README.md

 ## Overview
 The University of Bologna (UniBo) Natural Language Processing (NLP) elective project work.
 In this project, we utilised the [Italian Hate Speech Corpus](https://github.com/msang/hate-speech-corpus) dataset to profile hate speech spreaders on social media, more specifically on Twitter, addressing the problem in Italian.

-Three different transformers (Italian Transformer, Multilingual transformer, English transformer with translated dataset) were trained and evaluated on the dataset.
+Three different transformers were trained and evaluated on the dataset.
+- Italian Transformer
+- Multilingual transformer
+- English transformer with translated dataset
 Our results show that the Multilingual transformer method produces the best results in terms of accuracy on the test set.

 The steps taken are described in detail in the [Report](LINK MISSING).
 The slides used for the [Presentation](LINK MISSING) are also available.